Pr3zi/mpb-framework/framework/MPB_Project_Framework.md

-# 📚 MPB Project Framework - A Sequential System for Turning Any Idea Into Execution
+# 📚 MPB Project Framework - A 3-Stage System to Turn Any Idea Into Action with Clarity and Speed

 **💡 Turn any idea into a finished project - without chaos, burnout, or decision paralysis.**